hddm-devs/hddm/docs/intro.rst

     shapes match closely to that observed in reaction time measurements of research participants.

-An analytical solution to the resulting probability distribution of the termination times was provided by :cite:`Feller68`:
+An analytic solution to the resulting probability distribution of the termination times was provided by :cite:`Feller68`:

 .. math::